*this post contains affiliate links

 Jenny’s writing style and striking photos illustrate the simple beauty of how to make bone broth, ferment kefir and prepare nutrient dense organ meats with mouthwatering appeal.
 Paired with the science of nutrition, Nourished Kitchen closes the knowledge gap created by our wholehearted adoption of “the foods of commerce.”

+What we love is how easy it is to whip up this refreshing salad with milk kefir dressing using just a few simple ingredients.
 Milk kefir grains have a diverse composition of bacteria that not only break down the lactose in milk, making it easier to digest, but also boost immunity and protect the gut.

-w/Milk Kefir Dressing
+with Milk Kefir Dressing

-- 1 1/2 lbs cucumbers
+- 1 1/2 lbs cucumbers (AMZ)

-- 2 TB chopped fresh dill
+- 2 TB chopped fresh dill (AMZ)

-- 1/4 cup milk kefir
+- 1/4 cup milk kefir (grains available here)

 - 1 tsp honey